goncalogalante/goncalogalante/README.md

   - Majored in <strong>Artificial Intelligence, Robotics and Control</strong>.

 <p align="left">
-  My Master's thesis was concluded at the <strong>Institute for Systems and Robotics (ISR)</strong>, where my work led to a research paper that was <strong>accepted for presentation</strong> in Texas, USA, at the <a href="https://signalprocessingsociety.org/blog/isbi-2025-2025-ieee-international-symposium-biomedical-imaging" target="_blank"><strong>2025 IEEE International Symposium on Biomedical Imaging</strong></a> — a top-tier international IEEE conference.
+  - Master's thesis was concluded at the <strong>Institute for Systems and Robotics (ISR)</strong>, where my work led to a research paper that was <strong>accepted for presentation</strong> in Texas, USA, at the <a href="https://signalprocessingsociety.org/blog/isbi-2025-2025-ieee-international-symposium-biomedical-imaging" target="_blank"><strong>2025 IEEE International Symposium on Biomedical Imaging</strong></a> — a top-tier international IEEE conference.
 </p>

 </br>